jspuij/TwokaB/docs/pages/prepare.md

 @using BlazorWebViewTutorial.Shared
 @using BlazorWebViewTutorial.Shared.Shared
 ```
-* Next add a nuget reference to `Microsoft.AspNetCore.Blazor.HttpClient` to the shared project
+* Next, add a NuGet reference to `Microsoft.AspNetCore.Blazor.HttpClient` to the shared project
   as well (It is already in the webassembly project).
-* Now we have to change the App.Razor file in the shard project to point to the right AppAssembly,
+* Now we have to change the `App.Razor` file in the shared project to point to the right AppAssembly,
-  because Program lives in the WebAssembly project, so change `Program` into `App`:
+  because `Program` lives in the WebAssembly project, so change `Program` into `App`:

 ```cshtml-razor
 <Router AppAssembly="@typeof(App).Assembly">